seng438-winter-2022/seng438-a3-LAREINA-JO/Assignment3-ReportTemplate.md

 # 8 A discussion on how the team work/effort was divided and managed

 At first, everyone need to modify the methods what they did in the assignment 2.
 This can help us to compare the results we get between two versions.
 And we made a list of the unmodified methods, and picked anyone by ourselves.
 If any method was finished, delete it from the list.
+We covered all the methods in Range.java and DataUtilities.java.

 # 9 Any difficulties encountered, challenges overcome, and lessons learned from performing the lab